Double BFV quantisation of 3d Gravity: Introduction

-In particular, we are interested in this picture because our main application, the quantisation of the reduced phase space of three dimensional general relativity, is precisely of this kind.\footnote{It is important to note that the nested inclusion appearing in general relativity that we study here is \emph{not} an example of Hamiltonian reduction by stages.
-In fact, while the submanifolds $C$ and $\Co$ are given by the zero level set of equivariant momentum maps for the action of Lie groups $G_\circ\subset G$, crucially $G_\circ$ is not normal.} Indeed, the Hamiltonian approach to three dimensional gravity in the Einstein--Hilbert formulation produces a coisotropic embedding in a symplectic manifold $\mathcal{C}_{EH}\hookrightarrow \mathcal{F}_{EH}$, known in the literature as the canonical constraint set of gravity \cite{Katz,deWitt}, which can be shown to be (symplectomorphic to) the (partial) coisotropic reduction of the constraint set of the Hamiltonian data of gravity in the Palatini--Cartan formulation \cite{CS2019,CCS2020,CaSc2019}.
-More precisely, there exists a nested coisotropic embedding $\mathcal{C}_{PC}\hookrightarrow \mathcal{C}_{\mathrm{Lor}}\hookrightarrow \mathcal{F}_{PC}$ such that \cite{CS2019}
+In particular, our main application---the quantisation of the reduced phase space of three dimensional general relativity---is precisely of this kind.
+Indeed, the Hamiltonian approach to three dimensional gravity in the Einstein--Hilbert (EH) formulation produces a coisotropic embedding in a symplectic manifold $\mathcal{C}_{EH}\hookrightarrow \mathcal{F}_{EH}$, known in the literature as the canonical constraint set of gravity \cite{Katz,deWitt}, which can be shown to be (symplectomorphic to) the (partial) coisotropic reduction of the constraint set of the Hamiltonian data of gravity in the Palatini--Cartan (PC) formulation \cite{CS2019,CCS2020,CaSc2019}.
+More precisely, there exists a nested coisotropic embedding {and a space $\mathcal{C}_{PC,\mathrm{res}}\hookrightarrow \underline{\mathcal{C}_{\mathrm{Lor}}}$ such that $\mathcal{C}_{PC,\mathrm{res}}\simeq \mathcal{C}_{EH}$ and \cite{CS2019} } {It is important to note that the nested inclusion appearing in general relativity that we study here is \emph{not} a standard example of Hamiltonian reduction by stages.
+In fact, while the submanifolds $\mathcal{C}_{PC}$ and $\mathcal{C}_{\mathrm{Lor}}$ are given by the zero level set of equivariant momentum maps for the action of Lie groups $\mathcal{G}\supset \mathcal{G}_\circ$ (given by the semidirect product of diffeomorphisms with Lorentz transformations), crucially $\mathcal{G}_\circ$ (Lorentz transformations) is not normal.}

 Hence, to find a quantisation of the coisotropic reduction $\underline{\mathcal{C}_{EH}}$---which would yield the desired space of physical quantum states---one can follow various alternative procedures.
 One can try to quantise it as a (possibly singular) symplectic manifold.
-This is the most direct path, but also the most difficult, owing to the nonlocal nature of the constraint set, as well as its singular behaviour.
+This is the most direct path, but also the most difficult, owing to the nonlocal nature of the (currently known) ways to describe the constraint set,\footnote{See for instance \cite{RielloSchiavina1,RielloSchiavina2} for the example of Yang--Mills theory.} as well as its singular behaviour.
 One can alternatively try to quantise $\mathcal{F}_{EH}$ and find a quantum version of the constraints.
 This approach has a long history and rich literature in quantum gravity.
 See for instance \cite{deWitt,Thiemann_2007,DelcampDittrichRiello,BonzomDupuisGirelli}.
 Generally speaking, finding solutions to the quantum constraints is not easy.

 In this paper we provide a third alternative, that uses the full extent of the relation between Einstein--Hilbert and Palatini--Cartan theory, as well as the strong equivalence between the dg models for the reduced phase space of PC theory and another topological model, called $BF$ theory \cite{CaSc2019}.